rolinmb/the-moment/README.md

 TODO:
     * w8 4 charli's angels to save me
+    * there are lots of compiler warnings cause im not good at C / am writing C on Windows smh
     * someone do this in assembly alr im not that smart